quicwg/base-drafts/draft-ietf-quic-recovery.md

 client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
-That is, the client MUST set the probe timer if the client has not received an acknowledgment for one of its Handshake packets and the handshake is not confirmed (see Section 4.1.2 of
+That is, the client MUST set the probe timer if the client has not received an acknowledgment for any of its Handshake packets and the handshake is not confirmed (see Section 4.1.2 of
 {{QUIC-TLS}}), even if there are no packets in flight.
 When the PTO fires, the client MUST send a Handshake packet if it has Handshake keys, otherwise it